 - 20 October - 1pm to 7pm

 - 28 October - 1pm to 7pm

 The coronavirus (COVID-19) vaccines are safe and effective.
 Being fully vaccinated is the best way to protect yourself against COVID-19.

 The UK's booster COVID-19 vaccination programme started 20 September 2021.
 Those who are eligible will be contacted by the NHS to come forward for their booster jab.

 Who can get the COVID-19 vaccine?

-All adults aged 18 or over can now get vaccinated against COVID-19.
+All adults aged 16 or over can now get vaccinated against COVID-19.
 You do not need to wait to be contacted by the NHS.
 Adults over 18 will require two doses, most under 18's will be offered a single dose unless otherwise advised by the NHS.

 In England, the vaccine is being offered in some hospitals and pharmacies, at hundreds of local vaccination centres run by GPs and at larger vaccination centres.
 More centres are opening all the time.
 You can also register with a GP if you do not have one.

 You can also book your vaccine and find details of local drop in clinics on the Healthier Lancashire and South Cumbria website.

 Vaccinations for children and young people age 12- 17 year olds